Softpick: No Attention Sink, No Massive Activations with Rectified Softmax: Method

 The reason why we still do not modify this function too much is that the characteristics of softmax in training are ideal for attention.
 We want to maintain as much of the Jacobian matrix as possible and keep the gradient norm bounded that way.
 The next step would be to induce "null attention", or allowing attention to output zeros.
 We can achieve this by moving down the exponential by one, making it output negative values $-1<y<0$ for negative inputs.
 We then rectify this output with ReLU.

 This function has several desirable properties.
-First, it allows zero-valued outputs, which has several benefits in attention such as sparsity optimizations and minimizing noise from the accumulation of unneeded values.
-Second, unlike softmax, the denominator does not grow unbounded as $N$ grows to infinity.
-This allows for a sharp output distribution regardless of sequence length, where only the positive inputs receive a score that sum to one.
+First, it allows zero-valued outputs, which potentially enables sparsity optimizations and minimizes noise from the accumulation of unneeded values.
+Second, unlike softmax, the denominator allows for zero values which might reduce the scaling down of attention scores at long sequence lengths.
+This allows for a sharper attention map, where only the positive inputs receive attention scores that sum to one.
 However, this is also its weakness.
 We experimented with this rectified-only softmax and found that it diverges from baseline softmax after a longer training period, and hypothesize that this is caused by heads "dying" and not being able to recover from outputting only zeros.
 This is obvious when we look at the Jacobian of the function, where negative inputs do not receive any gradients because they do not contribute to the output nor the denominator.
 Moreover, using this modification does not result in getting rid of attention sink.
 We go into more detail on this and show the experimental results of using a similar function in Appendix~\ref{sec:other-experiments-appendix}.
 To fix the issue of negative inputs receiving minimal gradients, we allow them to contribute to the denominator.

 The absolute function $\abs(x)$ or $|x|$ allows us to rectify each element for summation, resulting in a positive sum, but does not alter the derivative of $e^x$ other than its sign, i.e. $\frac{d}{dx}|e^x|=-e^x$ for $x<0$.
 This is crucial to one of our goals, which is to maintain the desired properties from the Jacobian of softmax.
 This way, gradients can flow even when the input to the function is negative.
 More importantly, this asymmetry between the numerator and denominator removes the strict requirement to sum to one, which is the main cause of attention sink.